How Long To Leave Bleach In Hair And Mistakes To Avoid

 How To Perform A Strand Test

 Just mix up a little bit of bleach mixture and apply it to the ends of a few hair strands.
 Pick up a few hair strands from the underside of your hair.
 Apply bleach to it.
-Then, rub off the bleach from a very small section of those strands to check the level of lightness it has reached every couple of minutes using a timer.
+Then, rub off the bleach from a very small section of those strands to check the level of bleached hair.
+You need to do it every couple of minutes using a timer to get the exact stage.
 Stop the timer when it has lightened to the shade you like.
 This will give you an accurate time frame to bleach your hair.

 You will notice that your hair color starts lightening minutes after the bleach application.
 Keep observing the lifting process by checking the shade it has reached at regular intervals.
 Generally, by 10 minutes, you will notice the hair strands changing color.
 You can wait for 5-10 more minutes before removing the bleach from your hair.
 As mentioned earlier, a strand test will give you an exact estimate on when to remove the bleach.